What is Free Trade Area?

 - Association of Southeast Asian Nations’ (ASEAN): It was created in 1967 and with the main objective of economic growth and trade development of its nations, namely Indonesia, Malaysia, Singapore, Thailand, and the Philippines.

 - The Southern Common Market (MERCOSUR): It was created in 2002 with major state parties, including Argentina, Brazil, Paraguay, Uruguay, and Venezuela, with the main objective of regional development of its member nations.

-- The African Continental Free Trade Area (AFCFTA): It was created in 2018 and is a recent Free trade area and comprise majorly of all African nations (as of date 29 nations) to promote free movement of goods and services in the member region.
+- The African Continental Free Trade Area (AFCFTA): It was created in 2018 and is a recent Free trade area and comprises all African nations (as of date, 29 nations) to promote free movement of goods and services in the member region.

-- European Free Trade Association (EFTA): It was created in 1960 and comprise of Iceland, Liechtenstein, Norway and Switzerland as member nations with the main objective of enhancing free trade among its members and regional growth and economic development.
+- European Free Trade Association (EFTA): It was created in 1960 and comprises Iceland, Liechtenstein, Norway, and Switzerland as member nations with the main objective of enhancing free trade among its members and regional growth and economic development.

 - Free trade develops trade relations among member nations, which also leads to the development of various allied sectors as well, such as Travel and Hospitality.

 Despite acting as a source of great volume of import, export, and overall growth of the economy, there are a few factors that act as serious disadvantage.
 Let us understand them through the explanation below.